PX4/PX4-SITL_gazebo-classic/README.md

 gazebo
 ```

-Please refer to the documentation of the particular flight stack how to run it against this framework.
+Please refer to the documentation of the particular flight stack how to run it against this framework, e.g. [PX4](http://dev.px4.io/simulation-gazebo.html)